 Where it's appropriate, collateral in the form of a cash deposit is obtained from customers as a means of mitigating the risk of financial loss from defaults.
-At the end of the financial year, the Company held collateral of \$15.415 million (2017: \$17.206 million).
+At the end of the financial year, the Company held collateral of \$13.675 million (2018: \$15.415 million).
+Refer Note 9.

-The Company manages its credit settlement risk associated with electricity market hedging by maintaining an Energy Commodity Credit Risk Manual as part of an overarching Energy Commodity Risk Management Policy.
+The Company manages its credit settlement risk associated with electricity market hedging by following the Credit Risk Management guidelines in the Energy Commodity Risk Management Policy and Manual.
 Credit settlement risk is managed by maintaining approved counterparty credit limits.
 The values of counterparty credit limits are determined by reference to each counterparty's credit rating, as determined by a recognised credit rating agency or, if the counterparty does not have a credit rating, by reference to the results of a detailed credit analysis.
-Where considered appropriate, the Company requires counterparties who have not been rated by a credit rating agency to provide appropriate letters of credit or bank guarantees.
-No letters of credit or bank guarantees were held as at 30 June 2018 (30 June 2017: \$1.481 million).
+Where considered appropriate, the Company requires counterparties to provide appropriate letters of credit or bank guarantees.
+Bank guarantees of \$1.598 million were held as at 30 June 2019 (30 June 2018: nil).